Centralized Lighting Control

-This device detects the presence of a person (or living thing) in a space.
-The sensor can be used for people detection and energy savings.
-Many control systems use this device to turn lighting systems on/off based on the whether the room is occupied by a person or persons.
-Technologies used include a Passive/Active Infrared Sensors or Thermopile Array Sensors (Grid Eye).
+An Occupancy Detection device senses the presence of a person (or living thing) in a space.
+The Sensor(s) in this device are used for people detection as well as energy savings.
+Many control systems use Occupancy Detection devices to turn Lighting Controls on/off depending on whether the room is occupied by a person.
+Technologies used in this application include Passive Infrared Sensors or Thermopile Array Sensors (Grid-EYE®).

 Dimming Control Board

-Electrically controls the dimming and ON/OFF functions of the lighting system.
-Technologies include Relays, Occupancy Sensors, Current-Sense Resistors, and Aluminum Electrolytic Capacitors.
+A Dimming Control Board electrically controls the dimming and ON/OFF functions of a Lighting system.
+Technologies used in a Dimming Control Board include Relays, Occupancy Sensors, Current-Sense Resistors, and Aluminum Electrolytic Capacitors.